jlevy/lft/lft.md

   of aerodynamics and materials science, which are governed by quite complex interactions of the laws of physics.
   This is natural complexity.
-  It involves the inherent consequences logic, mathematics, physics, and the real world.
+  It involves the inherent consequences of logic, mathematics, physics, and the real world.
 It is ultimately consistent.

   *Engineers should always try to understand natural complexity.*